Discover the Vibrant Tales of the Sea at the Wellington Maritime Museum

 Historical Significance of the Museum

-The Wellington Maritime Museum stands as a testament to the rich maritime and cultural history of the region, housed in the historic Bond Store built in 1892.
-This architectural heritage, designed by renowned architect Frederick de Jersey Clere, not only preserves Wellington's maritime legacy but also showcases the evolution of the area.
+The Wellington Museum, originally the Wellington Maritime Museum, stands as a tribute to the region’s rich maritime and cultural history.
+Housed in the Bond Store, built in 1892 and designed by architect Frederick de Jersey Clere, it preserves Wellington’s seafaring legacy.
+As you explore, you’ll encounter:

-3. Original flooring that has withstood the test of time.
+3. Original flooring enduring through time.

-4. State-of-the-art base isolators ensuring earthquake stability.
+4. Modern base isolators ensuring earthquake resilience.

 Interactive Experiences for Visitors